KorNAT: LLM Alignment Benchmark for Korean Social Values and Common Knowledge: Related Works

 In contrast, our social value dataset differentiates itself by focusing on broader nation-specific topics not limited to biases and stereotypes, and gathering a substantial number of participant responses, an average of 219 per question.
+The dataset creation process of \citet{santurkar2023whose} is similar to ours.
+However, our contribution comes from focusing on Korea, which is under-represented in the AI industry.
+Furthermore, our work is distinguished in three additional aspects.
+First, while questions and topics are chosen by the experts in \citet{santurkar2023whose}, our questions are made upon keywords extracted from monthly social conflict reports and last 12 months of news articles, ensuring they accurately reflect current Korean interests and public opinions.
+Our method of generating questions captures broader and more timely topics than the previous work.
+Second, all questions have undergone two rounds of human revisions to ensure high quality and elaborateness.
+Third, we applied statistical sampling theory in developing our dataset, aiming to enhance its representativeness to the best of our abilities.
 Therefore, we provide more accurate reflections of the general population's views.

 \paragraph{Common Knowledge Dataset.} Several datasets test necessary reasoning for everyday situations \citep{huang2019cosmos, zellers2019hellaswag, bisk2020piqa}.
 Earlier knowledge datasets \citep{lai2017race, clark2018think} were designed to measure basic knowledge at middle or high school levels.
 Recent knowledge datasets include more complex questions involving multi-hop reasoning \citep{khot2020qasc}, open-book question answering \citep{mihaylov2018can}, and a wide range of topics covering 57 subjects \citep{hendryckstest2021}. \citet{lin-etal-2022-truthfulqa} designed a dataset to test if a model can identify highly likely imitative falsehoods.